gquiring/MorphingClockQ/README.md

 Instead of searching for all the libraries I made a Zip file on Google Drive for an easier install.
 The link is in the .ino source.

-Hardware instuctions are on youtube.
-The Arduino part is out of date use the below video. https://youtu.be/5IvTE6gUA08
+Hardware instuctions are on youtube: https://youtu.be/5IvTE6gUA08

 Software only instuctions (IDE, libraries, params.h)